 For no matter how many promises God has made, they are “Yes” in Christ.
 And so through him the “Amen” is spoken by us to the glory of God. ~2 Corinthians 1:20 (NIV)

 The second half of the verse says that “the ‘Amen’ is spoken by us.”
 The word Amen is a declaration of agreement.
-To put these two halves together we see that God’s job is the “yes”–it is His burden to bring the promise about.
+To put these two halves together we see that God’s job is the “yes.”
+It is His burden to bring the promise about.
 Our job, is the “amen”.
 Our work is to agree and keep agreeing until the promise is fulfilled.
-We have the hard work of faith.
+We must do the hard work of faith.

 The great news is that God is promising to empower us through Christ to continue our “Amen.”
 The verse says, “And so through him the ‘amen’ is spoken by us to the glory of God.”
 He enables our faith to endure.

 Is there a promise you have wearied of waiting for?
-My hope and prayer is that you will gently pick it up again.
-Examine it, take a deep breath asking for Christ’s power to move through you and whisper your “amen” again.
+My hope and prayer is that you will gently pick it up and believe again.
+Examine it, take a deep breath, asking for Christ’s power to move through you and whisper your “amen” again.
 Let the breath of your faith blow the dust off of hope.
 Add your “Amen” to the “Yes” of God once more.